Backcountry Skiing Leadership

 In-Depth Ski Touring Instruction

-Many backcountry skiers wisely take at least a year or two to complete their Level 2 Avalanche Course – if they take that course at all.
+Many backcountry skiers wisely take at least a year or two to complete their Level 2 Avalanche Course.
 We wanted to design a course that would further the knowledge acquired in the Level 1 Course and expand specifically on critically important ski touring skills that make the difference in the backcountry when combined with sound decision-making skills.

 - This course is based out of Ouray, CO, but we can also arrange for hut-based courses for private groups or individuals if you would like to integrate the convenience and comfort of a high mountain hut.

 We will cover the latest techniques in all aspects of backcountry travel including, but not limited to the following topics:

 I have had the privilege to enjoy a number of excellent backcountry skiing adventures.
 The team a SJMG rank right at the top of the list.
 Their helpful, professional attitude and passion for sharing an exceptional backcountry experience put them right at the top of my list.
 Many thanks to Nate and the team at SJMG. – Doug C. Backcountry Ski Leadership, February 2017

 BC Skiing Leadership Itinerary